codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-06-07-compare-two-spoj-users.markdown

 ---

 <div class="para">
-    Whenever you are practicing questions on SPOJ you tend to follow some user.
+    Whenever you are practicing questions on <a href="http://spoj.com/">SPOJ</a> you tend to follow some user.
 Since you are following him/her you need to look for the questions that were solved by him/her and not by you.
 So Instead of manually looking at all the question codes, you can <emphasis class="bold">EXECUTE THIS SCRIPT</emphasis>.
 </div>
 <div class="para">
     The following python script will tell you which questions the other user solved and you didn't.
 Instead of spending a lot of time checking every question code if it has been solved by you or not; you can simply execute following script and find out the answer ;)